13 May #016 – Blue Pill Brokenness – Business As Usual – “Can We” Ethics

 A “Should We” Culture is a key element in pursuing Integriosity and the red pill goals of Humanizing People, Beautifying the World and Glorifying God.

 SPOILER ALERT: Maintaining a “Should We” Culture also requires leaders whose personal identity is grounded in a WHY bigger than their position in the organization.
-One of the four key mind-shifts in the RENEW stage of Integriosity is understanding that “You Are Not What You Do“–You can’t understand the WHY or HOW of faith/work integration until you understand WHO you are.
+One of the five key mind-shifts in the RENEW stage of Integriosity is understanding that “You Are Not What You Do“–You can’t understand the WHY or HOW of faith/work integration until you understand WHO you are.

 PERSONAL FOOTNOTE (from PM): The “Can We”/”Should We” distinction has application outside the area of ethics.
 For example, the Coronavirus situation has led to increased remote work, and some employers have been considering software that takes a screenshot of a worker’s computer every 10 minutes and sends it to their manager to confirm productivity.
 “Can We“–yes you can.
 “Should We“–it depends on your WHY.
 If your WHY is profit, then perhaps the answer is “yes” (of course, it may still be “no” if you conclude that the detrimental bottom-line impact on employee morale outweighs the bottom-line benefits of monitoring).
 If your WHY is centered on Humanizing People, Beautifying the World and Glorifying God, then the answer is certainly “no”.
 What is your WHY?